maxpavlov/KookooReplace/README.md

-# KookooReplace SUPERALTERED
+# KookooReplace
-Recursivelly replaces files in subdirectories with a given file, including the archives
+Recursivelly replaces files in subdirectories with a given file, including the archives.

 https://www.maxpavlov.com/kookoo-replace/